Ostrynska/wallet-landing-page/README.md

 - **Additional animation added** to some elements
 - **Script added for inline import of SVG symbols with gradients** to ensure proper rendering in Safari and other browsers
 - Icons are implemented using a **handcrafted SVG sprite**
+- **Sticky Header:** On mobile devices, the header remains fixed at the top of the screen while scrolling, providing quick access to navigation.
+- **Anchor Navigation:** Tapping a menu item in the mobile navigation smoothly scrolls the page to the corresponding section using anchor links.

 ## Accessibility